 are at home.
 The IWIF is a regulated managed investment program within the definition of Australian company law.

-It is the largest listed wine investment company in the world, which has given its shareholders profits from both dividends and capital growth since the beginning.
+It is the largest wine investment company in the world listed on the stock exchange and has since its shareholders made profits through both distributions and capital growth.
 Investments are held in excellent Australian companies with substantial wine assets.
 For example, Fosters Group, McGuigan Simeon Wines and National Vineyard Fund of Australia (NVFA).
 The international investments include the Groupe Laroche and Gabriel Meffre (France), Constellation Brands

 and Vintage Nurseries (USA), but also major wine dealers and wine sellers such as Bibendum Wine and Vinoceros (UK).